bshelburn/kickstarter-analysis-challenge/README.md

 In addition, the use of using the ">=" instead of ">" or "<" outside of the first and last funding bucket category led to numbers being slightly off as some numbers fell firectly on 1000 or 50000, placing them in the wrong bucket.

 ## Results
+The Outcomes Based on Launch Date has shown that the greatest success for funding a Theater endevour is in the month of May and overall a little over 61% of Kickstarter Theater campaings succeed throughout the year.
+Limitations of this data set include data being restricted to only the years of 2009 through 2017 and initiativesn that are funded not using Kickstarted such as GoFundMe.
+A deeper dive would be recommended on more recent data of the success of Kickstarter campaigns in addition to the loation in which a project is being undertaken.
+Basing a project abroad insted of in the US could yeild much different results.